 Freshman state Rep. Dan Daley says he plans to press for additional follow-up to safety legislation passed in the aftermath of the 2018 Parkland shooting.

 The Coral Springs Democrat is entering his first Legislative Session after he won the House District 97 seat in 2019.
 Daley’s district borders Parkland and is home to many families affected by that attack.

 In a discussion with Florida Politics, Daley highlighted a pair of bills that are at the top of his to-do list during the 2020 Session, which began Tuesday, Jan.
 14.

 First, Daley is pushing for Florida to join California in requiring background checks for the purchase of ammunition.

-“I don’t view it as infringing on someone’s Second Amendment rights,” Daley said of the measure (HB 289), dubbed “Jamie’s Law” after Jamie Guttenberg, one of the 17 people killed in the 2018 attack.
+“I don’t view it as infringing on someone’s Second Amendment rights,” Daley said of the measure (HB 289), dubbed “Jaime’s Law” after Jaime Guttenberg, one of the 17 people killed in the 2018 attack.

 “It’s a public safety issue.
 A bad guy gets his hand on a gun and the state’s left the door wide open to let him walk in and purchase as much ammunition as he wants, with really no protection.
 And that’s kind of mind-boggling to me.”

 California approved a version of the legislation last year.
 New York has also approved a similar bill, though it has yet to go into effect.

 Daley’s measure also bars ammunition from being transferred to another person, if the transferor has reason to believe the recipient would commit a crime or is already prohibited from possessing ammunition.